Leftover Turkey Soup

 - 2 to 3 cups leftover Turkey meat

-- 32 ounce chicken stock
+- 32 ounce of chicken stock (or vegetable broth)

 - 2 cups water